 Then coat the roast in yellow mustard.

-Heat some butter in a cast iron skillet and sear all sides of the pork shoulder.
+Heat some a little bit of butter in a cast iron skillet and sear the pork shoulder on all sides.

 Place it on a wire rack that is on a foil-lined baking sheet.

-Place it in the middle-rack of the oven at 250 degrees F and let it cook for 7-8 hours or until the internal temp reaches 190-200 degrees for pork that easily pulls apart.
+Place it in the middle-rack of the oven at 250 degrees F and let it cook for 7-8 hours or until the internal temperature reaches 190-200 degrees F (use a meat thermometer) for the best pulled pork.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!